Kootut teokset | Samlade skrifter | Selected Works

 § 21

 Swedish citizens as a whole suffer, second, from constraint in lawsuits.
 The administration of justice in a society is a matter of the greatest importance.
-Every subject, as long as he fulfils his obligations, is entitled to benefit from it; all are indeed in need59 of it, or else they will be oppressed by each other.
+Every subject, as long as he fulfils his obligations, is entitled to benefit from it; all are indeed in need of it, or else they will be oppressed by each other.
 That is the reason why they have sworn obeisance to a society, pay tax and obey orders.

 When justice is upheld, virtue is rewarded, excess is controlled, injustice is curbed, arrogance is chastised, innocence is protected and the vices are punished without mercy and regard to persons, but above all those who disturb that peace which the King has sworn to his subjects to uphold.
 If the opposite is the case, then constraints are present in the judicial system, which cause discontent and complaints and also have an effect on emigration.